Harome: Housing and transport

 Harome is a quaint village with several listed buildings along a wide main street.
 In November 2021, the thatched roof of the Star Inn was destroyed by fire.

 Harome has most recently been categorised as being a 'village surrounded by sparsely populated countryside' by the Office for National Statistics.
 The housing within Harome is typically detached and terraced housing, with the average house price for a detached house at £269,371.

 There are 183 vehicles within Harome, with 52.3% of the population accounting for two or more cars or vans.
 There are four bus routes serving Harome, all are school services.
 The nearest railway station to Harome is Malton railway station, which is located 11 mi away.

 Geography

+Harome is situated 18.2 mi north-east from York, and 191 mi north from London.